-A S2S allows employees the ability to efficiently ensure the initial comprehensive inventory of all cannabis plants, including the seeds, parts of plants, and extracts at the facility.
+A S2S allows employees the ability to efficiently ensure the initial comprehensive inventory of all cannabis and cannabis products at the facility.
 The system will include the date the inventory count was taken; the product types and quantity; a summary of the inventory findings; and the name, signature, and title of the employee who conducted the inventory.